 If you have backache and pains, then the best solution is a firm mattress and a contour pillow.
 Firm mattresses provide excellent lumbar support and a contour pillow will give your neck and head a good support too.
 A great brand of mattress I’d like to tell you is the Seahorse Mattress.
 This is a popular mattress brand name in Hong Kong and Singapore.
-I personally had my brand new Seahorse Mattress imported because to me, its a necessity.
+They are a little harder to source outside of Asia but to me, I felt the quality was worth the search.
 Resting on a Seahorse Mattress will make you feel a total new level of relaxation on your lower back, which you have seldom had the chance to experience.
 Yes, it is as good as it gets.

 Do you roll about in your sleep?

 Believe me when I say, this can be very dangerous.
 If you roll about in your sleep, obviously it is better to get a bigger bed.
 A Queen Size or King Size bed can give you more room to roll.
 Falling down from beds have led to many injuries which can be harmful.
 One may knock their heads against the floor, suffer internal injury and not remember it, or even knock your head against a sharp corner, depending on the placement of your room furniture.
 Try to position your bed against a wall as that reduces up to 50% of any chance of you falling off your bed.
 You may have a tendency to roll left or right more often so I can’t possibly calculate so accurately for you.

 Finally, do you share your bed with a spouse?

 If you do, please discuss with them because you want your spouse to have a good night’s rest just as much as you do.
 How can you possibly sleep well if your spouse isn’t?
 Yet another common sense issue which many need to pay attention.